-	This program explores issues in environmental sustainability from a European perspective.
-Students will be exposed to scientists working collaboratively across agriculture, natural resource management, food production, manufacturing and alternative fuel resources.
+This faculty-led program in Ghent, Belgium explores specific issues in environmental sustainability from a European perspective across the areas of agriculture, natural resource management, food production, manufacturing and alternative fuel resources.

 This experience will provide students a global perspective of human interactions and animal management practices with various livestock and wildlife species.
 Students will see how history, and geography impact the use of land and animals within society.

 January IntersessionVisit New Zealand

 Spend your spring break exploring the rich history and exotic commodities of this country during the Comparative Studies of Panamanian and U.S. Agricultural Practices study abroad trip.